 The mornings are peaceful, afternoons bustling and in the evenings the street comes alive with locals and visitors alike who are enjoying food and drinks.

-The street used to be a river that separated two areas, Kaptol and Gradec but now the streets connects Jelacic Square and Mala Ulica.
+The street used to be a river that separated two areas, Kaptol and Gradec but now the cobblestone streets connect Jelacic Square and Mala Ulica.

 Go to the Museum of Illusions

-It may sound silly, going to a Museum of Illusions in Croatia’s cultural capital but it’s actually one of the most fun places to visit in Zagreb.
+It may sound silly, going to a Museum of Illusions in the Croatian capital of culture but it’s actually one of the most fun places to visit in Zagreb.
 I would never have picked this as something to do but I went with some friends and acted like a child snapping funny pictures and giggling over the illusions.